andy-austin/vercel-python-react-supabase/README.md

 - **Deployment**: Vercel with hybrid Next.js + Python serverless functions
 - **Monorepo**: pnpm workspaces with Turbo build orchestration
 - **Type Safety**: End-to-end TypeScript integration

+## 💡 Why This Template for MVP Development?

+**Ship your business idea in hours, not weeks.** This template eliminates the complexity of setting up a modern full-stack application, letting you focus on validating your core business hypothesis.

+### Speed to Market
+- **Zero infrastructure setup** - Deploy instantly to Vercel with PostgreSQL database
+- **Pre-configured stack** - No decision paralysis on technology choices
+- **Built-in best practices** - Type safety, linting, and testing already configured
+- **GraphQL API** - Flexible data fetching without over/under-fetching

+### Cost-Effective Validation
+- **Serverless architecture** - Pay only for what you use during testing
+- **Free tier friendly** - Supabase and Vercel offer generous free tiers for MVPs
+- **Scalable foundation** - Grows with your business without architectural rewrites

+### Developer Experience
+- **Hot reload** - Instant feedback on both frontend and backend changes
+- **Type generation** - Database schema automatically generates TypeScript types
+- **Monorepo efficiency** - Share code between frontend and backend seamlessly
+- **Modern tooling** - Latest versions of React, FastAPI, and development tools

 ## 🚀 Quick Start